ody-dev/framework/README.md

 # ODY Framework Documentation

-> [!WARNING]
-> 🚧 !!
-This is a WIP, build completely from scratch.
-This will replace ody-core which was build on top of Slim framework. !!

 ## Introduction

 ODY is a modern PHP API framework built with a focus on high performance and modern architecture.
 It leverages